zengm-games/zengm/quidditch plan.md

 	Speed - 1/3 of (2 Broomstick Quality + Broomstick Handling)
 	Manuevering - 1/3 of (Broomstick Quality + 2 Broomstick Handling)
+	Goal Defense - 1/3 of (Durability + 2 Goalkeeping)
+	Active Defense - 1/4 of (Durability + Deception + 2 Bludger Handling)

 	How many of these are independent, how many could be reduced to a lower number of dimensions?

+How do Quidditch players score (Quaffle)

+Fast manuevers, like a good dribbling ISO game.
+Good Passing & Shooting, like a good Spread the Floor 3p shooting game.
+Power Maneuvers, like Low Post, taking a Bludger

+### Quidditch Transformation Steps

+1. Naming / Slight League Tweaks
+2. New Super-Base Ratings fit into the Core BBGM ratings.
+With Low Post, 2 pts, 3 pts.
+Make Seekers super-amazing 3pt shooters.
+3. Revamp Game Sim to have new ratings / modeling / still roughly basketball inspired.
+Seekers seperated into a seperate winning track.
+4. Revamp League, make Scholastic Divisions have their own limitations, and recruiting from Scholastic into Pro division.
+Retirements from Pro / Recruitment from Scholastic into Ministries / Department casual leagues.
+5. Revamp Game Sim more.
+Game Ends by Snitch or Mutual Agreement.
+Adjustment Snitch difficulty by Division.

+### Naming / Slight League Tweaks